Premier League 2023-24: The African stars to watch

 "Luton provides the defender with a big chance to impress his parent club," says Okeleji.
 "Kabore has a platform to experience English football and catch the eye of Pep Guardiola."

-Kabore, who has played at centre-back and full-back, made his debut for Burkina Faso as a teenager in 2019 and was named Best Young Player at the 2021 Africa Cup of Nations, playing a key role in the Stallions' run to the semi-finals.
+Kabore, who has played at centre-back and full-back, made his debut for Burkina Faso as a teenager in 2019 and was named best young player at the 2021 Africa Cup of Nations, playing a key role in the Stallions' run to the semi-finals.